woojiahao/tp/docs/team/sp4ce-cowboy.md

 [#119](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/119)]
   * The `CommandBox` can remember up to a maximum of 10 previous user inputs, which can be traversed with the up/down arrow keys. `ESC` will clear the command box.
-  **Justification:** To provide our CLI-proficient targe users a more intuitive, convenient and efficient means for them to interact with UniCa$h, similar to a real CLI.
+  **Justification:** To provide our CLI-proficient target users a more intuitive, convenient and efficient means for them to interact with UniCa$h, similar to a real CLI.

 * **UI Features**